odo/coop_cache/README.md

 The memory limit is intended as a safety cap and should normally never be reached.

 The cache can be reset as a whole.
+Resetting happens when your source gets a new version and the old version becomes invalid.
 This will also handle the in flight computation of values so from the outside every reply after the reset will have been computed after the reset even if the request was send before.

+Resets will be broadcasted to all caches in the cluster to trigger their update in turn.
+If one cache is told to reset it calls the callback_module.reset/1 is called with the desired version.

 # Usage